hdi pcb

 Manufacturing Process of HDI PCBs

-The manufacturing of these HDI PCBs is accomplished through modern technologies such as:
+The manufacturing process, which any professional PCB manufacturer must master, is accomplished through modern technologies such as:

-- Layer Stacking and Lamination: In HDI PCBs, the layers are aggregated and subsequently laminated into one single entity.
-It can be noted that the lamination cycle is strictly controlled so that the layers can adhere to each other more efficiently which increases the strength and reliability of the PCB.
+• Layer Stacking and Lamination: In HDI PCBs, the layers are aggregated and subsequently laminated into one single entity.
+It can be noted that the lamination cycle is strictly controlled by the PCB manufacturer so that the layers can adhere to each other more efficiently which increases the strength and reliability of the PCB.

-- Via Filling And Plating: After the drilling process, micro vias and other types of vias undergo filling and plating.
-This is done in order to establish reliable interconnections between layers and to enhance the integrity of the entire laminated assembly so as to reduce the risk of cracking or delamination in the long run.
+• Via Filling And Plating: After the drilling process, micro vias and other types of vias undergo filling and plating.
+This is done in order to establish reliable interconnections between layers and to enhance the integrity of the entire laminated assembly a quality standard that every dependable PCB manufacturer aims for to reduce the risk of cracking or delamination.

 Applications of HDI PCBs